slarmoo/.github/profile/essentials/gitHub/gitHub.md

 1. Commit the changes (`git commit`)
 1. Push the changes to GitHub (`git push`)

+> [!NOTE]
-⚠ Note: The first time you make a push request to a repository Git will ask you how you want to identify yourself and what credential (e.g. password) to use in order to authenticate with GitHub.
+> The first time you execute a push to a repository, Git will ask you how you want to identify yourself and what credential (e.g. password) to use in order to authenticate with GitHub.
 You will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and provide that as your password.

 ```sh
 *** Please tell me who you are